back to top

-Legion 5 Pro comes with a monster build quality, Powerful hardware and has been one of the best gaming laptops last year.
+Legion 5 Pro comes with monster build quality and powerful hardware, and it was one of the best gaming laptops last year.
 The device’s design and this year’s Legion 5 Pro live up to its standards.
 Let’s check it out.

 Design